michael-fischer/SaintconPython/Module 12 - Requests/burp_certificate.md

-There are some steps to
+There are some steps required to configure Burp to run properly.

 - Start Burp
 - Configure browser to use Burp